 The famous Kreuzbergkirche is located on Stationsweg in Poppelsdorf.
 A place of pilgrimage stood on the site before the Elector Ferdinand allowed the Baroque church to be built there in 1627.
 The entry-way was first added under Elector Clemens August.
 The well known builder Balthasar Neumann designed the splendid stone steps which lead to the altar.
 The church was renovated for around two million Marks in the middle of the nineties, and the partly lost original decoration from 1750 was restored.

-Bonn's green oasis is definitely the Rheinauenpark, where the Federal Garden Show of 1979 was held.
-It is almost as large as the city-centre.
-When the weather is nice, go for long walks (the footpath is 45km long), have a picnic on one of the lawns or a barbecue in one of the designated areas.
-In summer, you can go rowing, or play with a remote controlled boat on the 15-hectare Auen lake.
-There is also an adventure play area for the kids and beer gardens for adults.
-In summer, regular events are organised here, such as Rheinkultur, Rhein in Flames, Beer Festival and the big Flohmarkt (which is held on the third Sunday of each month).
+Bonn's green oasis is definitely the Rheinauenpark, ideal for long walks, picnics on one of the lawns, or a barbecue in one of the designated areas.
+In summer, you can also go rowing, or play with a remote-controlled boat on the Auen lake and if that's not enough, there is also an adventure play area for the kids and beer gardens for adults.

 Botanische Garten der Universität Bonn is an oasis of peace and quiet in the middle of the city.
 The original gardens were re-landscaped in 1819 and still bear the typical English elements that were the flavor of the day in the early 19th Century.
 Visitors can admire a host of exotic plants ranging from Amazonian water lilies to orchids from the tropical rain forests.
 The giant North American trees are particularly striking.